wschaef/architecture-kata-2023/architecture.md

 **Interfaces:**

-- Delivers end-of-year reports to the Channel domain
+- Delivers end-of-year reports by dashboard (Like FE the Dashboard is API driven as well and allows further automation on behalf of the end customer)
-- Receives notifications directly from the Integration domain for updated information and analysis of agency behavior
+- Receives notifications directly from the Trip Organizer domain
-- Reads data from the Trip Organizer domain to collect information about trips and reservations
+- Extracts data from the Trip Organizer domain to collect information about trips and reservations over time

 **Why we have the domain:**

-This domain is separated from others because it can be purchased from a third party.
-Non-functional requirements for this domain are unclear at the beginning of the project, but generating "end-of-year" reports requires high elasticity at the end of the calendar year.
+This domain is separated from others because it serves for a data driven business model.
+Non-functional requirements for this domain are unclear at the beginning of the project.
+Espicially information needs might evolve and requires additional Analytical and ML capabilities

 #### User Settings